Resilience and emergencies privacy notice

 What personal information do we collect?

-The resilience and emergencies team consists of nine officers who deal with planning for, and our response to emergency incidents both in and out of normal office hours.
-To aid in providing this service the following personal information, including special category information, is routinely processed:
+The resilience and emergencies team consists of twelve officers who deal with planning for, and our response to emergency incidents both in and out of normal office hours.
+To aid in providing this service, the following information is routinely processed:

 • emergency contact directory (ECD) - this is a database of individuals, from a range of organisations, who may need to be contacted in an emergency situation which includes their name, email address, work and personal telephone numbers